 Sorry, but supplements don't have all the answers.
 "Veggies and fruits are packed with immune-boosting vitamins, anti-inflammatories, and phytonutrients.
 While some of these protectors may be found in some other plant foods, the naturally-occurring, health-boosting combinations of phytonutrients in each fruit and veggie can't be replicated," say The Nutrition Twins.
 "This means it can't be found in other foods nor isolated and stuffed in a man-made vitamin supplement.
 If you want to stay healthy, you need your fruits and veggies!"

 That run-down, low-energy, blah-times-twelve feeling shouldn't be your norm!
 "The easiest way to feel light is to eat energy-boosting, light, immune-strengthening, disease-preventing foods," advise The Nutrition Twins.
-"Without fruits and veggies, you're left to eat heavier foods, many of which are higher in fat and can make you feel sluggish, since fat is slowly digested.
+"Without fruits and veggies, you tend to eat heavier foods.
+Many of these foods are higher in fat and can make you feel sluggish because your body digests fat slowly.
 The fatty foods feel heavier in your stomach and weigh you down."
-Bottom line?
-Without enough fruits and veggies, everything from your bodily functions to the glow of your skin to how you physically feel just sitting there can all suffer.
 Now that you know what happens to your body, keep the health and wellness improvement going with these 30 Nutrition Myths—Busted!